CarnoZhao/PythonSkills/README.md

 # PythonSkills
-Extra trivial skills out of normal using python
+Some skills written in Python